Social Cluster Findings – The Future of Asia: Implications for Canada

 Booming Asian demand for health care fuels innovation

 Rapidly expanding demand for health care in Asia coupled with fewer constraints on research and development compared to the West could put Asia at the forefront of health care innovation.
-As Asian populations age and prosperity and health awareness increase demand for health options, investments in high tech hospitals,65 home health care devices and new biotech66 and nanotech67 pharmaceutical innovation are growing.
+As Asian populations age and prosperity and health awareness increase demand for health options, investments in high tech hospitals,65 home health care devices and new biotech(link is external)66 and nanotech67 pharmaceutical innovation are growing.
 Combined with a relatively open business environment, these factors could make Asia a global provider of health care solutions.
-Asia stands to become a development ground for new health care tools, products and services (e.g. robotics for care [see box], 3D printed body parts,68 frugal innovation,69 innovation in casual settings), a significant exporter of products and services (e.g. remote diagnostics), and a global medical tourism destination.70 It could also become a leader in integrative medicine by combining a rich history of traditional knowledge with Western medical approaches.71
+Asia stands to become a development ground for new health care tools, products and services (e.g. robotics for care [see box], 3D printed body parts(link is external),68 frugal innovation,69 innovation in casual settings(link is external)), a significant exporter of products and services (e.g. remote diagnostics), and a global medical tourism destination(link is external).70 It could also become a leader in integrative medicine by combining a rich history of traditional knowledge with Western medical approaches.71

 Future fictional vignette: robotics developed for elderly care